-- Once any issues relating to confidentiality and IPR have been addressed, research findings should be disseminated so that they can be assessed by peers and more widely; this is usually a condition of research funding.
+- Once any issues relating to confidentiality and IPR have been addressed, research findings should be disseminated so that they can be assessed by peers and the wider public; this is usually a condition of research funding.
 The most common routes for the dissemination of research findings are publication in peer-reviewed journals (or other equally reputable publications) and presentation at research meetings (conferences, symposia etc.).
 Within this context there are a number of issues that researchers should be aware of when publishing results: - To qualify for authorship an individual should have made a substantial contribution to the work, in terms of conceiving, executing or interpreting the research reported, and must accept personal responsibility for ensuring that they are familiar with the contents of the paper, and can identify their contributions to it.
 Authors should be listed in a way which is consistent with the relative contributions that each has made.
-The practice of honorary authorship is unacceptable. - Contributions to the work made by individuals not listed as authors, and by sponsors or other organisations, should be properly acknowledged. - It is common practice to present research findings at research meetings (conferences, symposia etc.) which are published as abstracts or short papers in conference programmes and/or proceedings.
+Where possible, author credit statements in accordance with practices of the respective discipline should be included in publications.
+The practice of honorary authorship is completely unacceptable.
+Seniority cannot be used to acquire authorial credit where no significant contribution to the work was made. - Contributions to the work made by individuals not listed as authors, and by sponsors or other organisations, should be properly acknowledged. - It is common practice to present research findings at research meetings (conferences, symposia etc.) which are published as abstracts or short papers in conference programmes and/or proceedings.
 This may not preclude the research from being published in full as a paper in an appropriate journal.
 However, duplicate or 'redundant' publication of research findings in a journal, i.e. publication of a paper that overlaps substantially with one already published (and hence presents little or no new data or information), should generally be avoided.
-An exception may be granted if the paper is to be published in a different language, or is intended for a different group of readers, provided that the authors receive approval from the editors of both journals and refer to the first article in the second publication.
+An exception may be granted if the paper is to be published in a different language, included in an edited collection of representative studies for a given field, or is intended for a different group of readers, provided that the authors receive approval from the editors of both journals and refer to the first article in the second publication.
 When considering whether secondary publication of a research paper is justifiable, researchers are encouraged to consult the guidelines on acceptable secondary publication drawn up by the International Committee of Medical Journal Editors.

 If an author discovers an error in a publication which degrades the worth of the reported findings, the author should immediately discuss the matter with the research leader, with a view to notifying co-authors and publishing a correction as soon as possible.
 Where the findings are found to be in serious doubt, a retraction should be published at the earliest opportunity.
+To provide the necessary incentive structure for maintaining an accurate scientific record, the University will react with no detriment to individuals if their need for corrections or retractions of published outputs arises from honest mistakes.